-IMPLICATION OF NOT DOING THE PROJECT: Not improving the safety to the Thurston County community.
+IMPLICATION OF NOT DOING THE PROJECT: N/A

 OLD HWY 99 AT INTERSECTIONS OF SARGENT RD AND 201ST AVE

 Construct a roundabout at the intersection of Old Hwy 99 and 201st Ave.
 Construct a right-in right-out intersection treatment at the intersection of Old Hwy 99 and Sargent Rd.